 - 10-carat unheated Burmese ruby

 A 10-carat ruby that is super-clean, untreated, and Burmese in origin is virtually unheard of.
 If anybody has the buying power to source one, we do, but for the price you’d pay for it, you could buy your own private island instead.
 Nobody needs a 10-carat Jyotish quality ruby.
-If you got one, it would be so powerful, it probably would blow you straight into another dimension.
-That’s a lot of Sun juice.
+If you got one, it would be so powerful it probably would blow you straight into another dimension.
+That’s considerably more intensity than most people can handle.
 Get a 2-carat ruby that’s super clean, which will be sensationally powerful, and spend the rest of your funds on that private island I just mentioned.

 When working with really precious material, astrological gemstones do not have to be enormous in order to be effective.
 In many cases, a 1-2 carat stone will produce good benefit if it possesses a high degree of flawlessness and an ideal saturation of color.

 Assuming that you are shopping for gemstones that are Jyotish quality (read more about Jyotish criteria here), below is a guideline for the minimum carat weights of each of the primary astrological gems.

 Ruby: 1 carat is a great starting point.
 2 carat rubies, in the quality we require for Jyotish, are extremely powerful.

 Tissue-Nucleated Pearls: 6-7 carats.
 Tissue-nucleated pearls are a substitute for certified natural pearls, which are almost extinct.
 If found in astrological quality, a 3-4 carat certified natural pearl is very effective.
 Tissue-nucleated pearls perform the best when they are larger.
 I advise people to get 7+ carat pearls whenever possible.
 (Read more about Jyotish pearls here).